isabella232/bas-style-kit-jekyll-theme/README.md

 ### Includes

-Includes represent common content used across a website, either once per page (such as a header and footer), or multiple times (such as an alert).
-Content can include page content or `<head>` element properties for example.
-Includes can be configurable, accepting parameters or blocks of content, though most are used as-is.

-Refer to [Jekyll's documentation](https://jekyllrb.com/docs/include/) for more background information.
+Refer to [Jekyll's documentation](https://jekyllrb.com/docs/include/) for general information.

-This theme uses includes extensively, to give finer grained control over how elements of a page are structured and to give flexibility when this isn't suitable.
-For example the main navigation menu is made of includes such as the site title and navigation links, each of which can be changed, or included in a different order, minimising the need to reimplement large parts of an otherwise fine include.
+This theme uses includes extensively to give fine grained control over how elements such as the navbar behave, including both their content and structure.

-Includes are often used conditionally, typically controlled using a related configuration option.
-This allows page elements that are not desired to be disabled more easily.
+Includes are often used conditionally using a related configuration option, to be disabled more easily.

 All includes use the `.html` extension.
-I.e. the include `body` is referenced as `body.html`.
+I.e. the include `body` should be referenced as `body.html`.

-All includes are namespaced using a `bas-style-kit/` directory - i.e. the include `body.html` is available as `bas-style-kit/body.html`.
+All includes are namespaced using a `bas-style-kit/` directory - i.e. the include `body.html` should be referenced as `bas-style-kit/body.html`.

 #### Generic includes